fedcloud-eu/vault-doc/docs/locker.rst

 Basic usage
 ***********

+The usage of lockers is very simple: just create a locker (access token required for this operation), then use the returned locker token for usual operations: put some secrets to the locker, listing secrets, getting some secrets from lockers.
+As the lockers are isolated and non-personal, users can put locker tokens to VMs or CI/CD pipelines, send the locker tokens to other users without risking personal information and secrets.

-* **Create a locker**: Users can explicitly define the number of uses and time-to-live
+* **Create a locker**: Users can explicitly define the number of uses and time-to-live.
+  If not, the default values will be used.
+Add `--verbose` for getting more information at the output.

 ::